dave-inc/apple-pay-decrypt/README.md

 ## How to Renew and Rotate Apple Pay Payment Certificate

 The following steps were largely taken from the article written by [@amast09](https://github.com/amast09) to generate your keys.
-Repeat steps 2 - 15 for each environmnet (STAGING/PROD).
+Repeat steps 2 - 15 for each environment (STAGING/PROD).

 1. Generate a CSR file with the following command.
 This will create two files `private.key` and `request.csr`.
 (Note: you can use the same `private.key` and `request.csr` for STAGING and PROD):